 All rights reserved under International, Pan-American, and Universal Copyright Conventions.
-No part of this website or its pages may be reproduced, transmitted, stored, or copied in any form or by any means, electronic, graphic, photographic, or mechanical including, information and retrieval systems, internet systems, recording, taping, printing, scanning, or photocopying, without the prior written permission of the Author.
+No part of this publication may be reproduced, transmitted, stored, or copied in any form or by any means—electronic, graphic, or mechanical, including information and retrieval systems, Internet systems, recording, taping, scanning, or photocopying—without the prior written permission of both the Publisher and the Author.

 - You can follow the rules on either the page “Tao Teh King” of Lao Tze or the pages of the books of the “New Testament” on how the information on those pages may be freely distributed according to Project Gutenberg.